Torn-paper collages are among my favorite ways to illustrate an artist’s journal.

 You could use poster board, canvas, wood, or almost any surface that will accept glue.

 (Some dishes or tiles work well with collages, but others don’t.
 Test different materials and adhesives to see what works for you.)

-I like gold leaf and glitter, but that’s a personal preference.
+In the past – around 2000 – I used a lot of gold leaf and glitter, but that was a personal preference.
 Almost anything that you can glue to a surface can be used as an embellishment.

 2. Select images and words or phrases.

 Go quickly through your materials, and – without much thought – choose images, words & phrases that appeal to you.
 Tear out the entire page and set it aside.

 Tip: If you like more than one element on a page, separate them.
 Otherwise, it’s easy to forget that you were going to use more than one item from a single page.

 I often select a word or phrase early in this process.
 In this case, I chose “Uncompromised” quickly.
 The word “promise” is in red in it, and I realized (light bulb realization) that when I compromise, I’m breaking a promise to myself or to others.
 Even if it’s just small and unspoken, it’s still a betrayal (big or little) of an ideal that I held or aspired to.